 \subsection{Two-level system}

-The study of STA by CD driving in the canonical two-level system~\cite{Demirplak03, Demirplak05, Demirplak08, Berry09} was soon followed by its experimental demonstration~\cite{Bason12, Zhang13, Du16}, often in a rotating frame, i.e., making use of a unitarily-equivalent CD Hamiltonian.
+The study of STA by CD driving in the canonical two-level system~\cite{Demirplak03, Demirplak05, Demirplak08, Berry09} was soon followed by its experimental demonstration~\cite{Bason12, Zhang13, Du16}, often in a rotating frame, i.e., making use of a unitarily equivalent CD Hamiltonian.
 To illustrate the engineering of STA in Krylov space, consider the two-level Hamiltonian \be H(t)=\frac{1}{2}h(t)\bm{n}(t)\cdot\bm{\Sigma}, \ee in terms of the positive scalar $h$, the unit vector $\bm{n}=(n_1,n_2,n_3)$, and the vector $\bm{\Sigma}=(X,Y,Z)$ with Pauli operators as entries.
 In this case, we have essentially no other choices than to set the basis operators as $(X,Y,Z)$.
-We take the simplest choice $\rho(H)=1/2$ for the inner product.
-We assume that $\bm{n}(t)$ is dependent on $t$; otherwise, the CD term trivially gives zero.
-We also know that the parameter dependence of $h(t)$ is not mandatory. $h$ only determines the overall scale of the Hamiltonian and the resulting CD term is independent of $h$.
+We choose $\rho(H)=1/2$ for the inner product.
+We assume that $\bm{n}(t)$ depends on $t$; otherwise, the CD term trivially gives zero.
+However, the explicit parameter dependence of $h(t)$ is not necessary, as $h$ determines only the overall scale of the Hamiltonian and the resulting CD term is independent of $h$.

-It is a simple task to calculate the $L$-matrix explicitly.
-We have \be L = ih\left( \right). \ee Then, we set the initial basis vector \be b_0|\theta_0\rangle = \frac{\dot{h}}{2}\left( \right) +\frac{h}{2}\left( \right), \ee to generate the Krylov basis \be && O_0 = \frac{1}{\sqrt{2}}\frac{\dot{h}\bm{n}+h\dot{\bm{n}}} {\sqrt{\dot{h}^2+h^2\dot{\bm{n}}^2}}\cdot\bm{\Sigma}, \\ && O_1 = \frac{i}{\sqrt{2}}\frac{\bm{n}\times\dot{\bm{n}}} {|\dot{\bm{n}}|}\cdot\bm{\Sigma}, \\ && O_2 = -\frac{1}{\sqrt{2}}\frac{\dot{h}}{|\dot{h}|} \frac{1}{\sqrt{\dot{h}^2+h^2\dot{\bm{n}}^2}} \left(h|\dot{\bm{n}}|\bm{n}-\frac{\dot{h}\dot{\bm{n}}}{|\dot{\bm{n}}|} \right)\cdot\bm{\Sigma}, \no\\ \ee and the Lanczos coefficients \be && b_1 = \frac{h^2|\dot{\bm{n}}|}{\sqrt{\dot{h}^2+h^2\dot{\bm{n}}^2}}, \\ && b_2 = \frac{h|\dot{h}|}{\sqrt{\dot{h}^2+h^2\dot{\bm{n}}^2}}. \ee We find $\mathcal{L}O_2-b_2O_1=0$, which shows $d=3$ and $d_A=1$.
+It is a simple task to calculate the $L$ matrix explicitly.
+We have \be L = ih\left( \right). \ee Then, we set the initial basis vector \be b_0|\theta_0\rangle = \frac{\dot{h}}{2}\left( \right) +\frac{h}{2}\left( \right) \ee to generate the Krylov basis \be && O_0 = \frac{1}{\sqrt{2}}\frac{\dot{h}\bm{n}+h\dot{\bm{n}}} {\sqrt{\dot{h}^2+h^2\dot{\bm{n}}^2}}\cdot\bm{\Sigma}, \\ && O_1 = \frac{i}{\sqrt{2}}\frac{\bm{n}\times\dot{\bm{n}}} {|\dot{\bm{n}}|}\cdot\bm{\Sigma}, \\ && O_2 = -\frac{1}{\sqrt{2}}\frac{\dot{h}}{|\dot{h}|} \frac{1}{\sqrt{\dot{h}^2+h^2\dot{\bm{n}}^2}} \left(h|\dot{\bm{n}}|\bm{n}-\frac{\dot{h}\dot{\bm{n}}}{|\dot{\bm{n}}|} \right)\cdot\bm{\Sigma} \no\\ \ee and the Lanczos coefficients \be && b_1 = \frac{h^2|\dot{\bm{n}}|}{\sqrt{\dot{h}^2+h^2\dot{\bm{n}}^2}}, \\ && b_2 = \frac{h|\dot{h}|}{\sqrt{\dot{h}^2+h^2\dot{\bm{n}}^2}}. \ee We find $\mathcal{L}O_2-b_2O_1=0$, which shows $d=3$ and $d_A=1$.
 For $\dot{h}\ne 0$, the Krylov dimension $d=3$ equals the number of basis operators.
 It is reduced to $d=2$ and $d_A=1$ for $\dot{h}=0$ where $b_2=0$.
 We note that the eigenvalues of the Hamiltonian, $\pm h/2$, are time independent when $\dot{h}=0$.